 It beats me.
 It’s not like you can add much water either.
 I think I’m just showing my ignorance here.

-Drinking Yerba Mate is supposedly very good for you.
+Drinking it is supposedly very good for you.
 Our guide said that it was great for weight loss so I’m surprised it hasn’t caught on in North America.
-It’s full of vitamins and minerals and is supposed to:
+It’s full of vitamins and minerals and things like xanthines (compounds that act as stimulants), polyphenols (a group of antioxidants) and saponins that have anti-inflammatory along with cholesterol reduction properties.

 A hiking guide who offered us the Yerba Mate experience said the people of Uruguay are obsessive about their Mate and the same goes for the people in Buenos Aires.
 Another one of our guides walked everywhere with his giant thermos of hot water under his arm and the cup in the other – which I thought was a bit weird at first but now I understand.